**PLEASE NOTE CHANGE OF SERVICE DATE**

 Willis’ family wishes to thank the entire staff of the Faulkton Living Center and the Faulkton Area Medical Center for the wonderful care given to Willis and the compassion shown to him and his family.

-To send flowers to Willis' family, please visit our floral section.
+To send flowers to Willis' family, please visit our floral store.